 Switzerland suspended weapons exports to Saudi Arabia in 2009, but regulatory loopholes — known as so-called “alternative export opportunities” — permit some weapons to reach the country.
 Armaments sold for civilian uses also can be converted to military use afterwards.

-The United States had by far the highest military spending in the world: $610 billion as of last year.
+The United States had by far the highest military spending in the world: US$610 billion as of last year.

-China was in second place, with $228 billion, while Saudi Arabia was third, with $69.4 billion.
-Total world military expenditures rose to $1.739 trillion in 2017, up 1 percent from a year earlier, according to SIPRI’s figures.
+China was in second place, with US$228 billion, while Saudi Arabia was third, with US$69.4 billion.
+Total world military expenditures rose to US$1.739 trillion in 2017, up 1 percent from a year earlier, according to SIPRI’s figures.